Why Your Font Description Matters

 - Hand-brushed

-- Hand-lettered, Hand-lettering
+- Hand-lettered / Hand-lettering

-Things to avoid
+Things to Avoid

-- Using all capital letters in the font name or the description.
+- Using all capital letters in the font name or the description

-- Extra punctuation, exclamation points (!), ampersands (&) or emoji.
+- Extra punctuation, exclamation points, ampersands (&), or emoji

-- Writing very long sentences with multiple clauses.
+- Long, complicated sentences with multiple clauses

-- Starting a description with “Introducing” or “Welcome”
+- Starting descriptions with “Introducing” or “Welcome”

-- Using “etc”.
-Instead, try using “and more.”
+- Using “etc.” Instead, use “and more.”

-- Repeating information or words, including common words like “font”, “typeface”.
+- Repeating information or overusing common words like “font” or “typeface”